 Kasia, thanks for your awesome contribution to the podcast over the years, especially as co-host over the last year!
 It’s been wonderful to hear your thoughts on photography, and it’s also been really fun listening to you and Mac go on adventures as you took your listening audience with you.

-A huge thanks to all of the many guests on Shutter Time over the years.
-You shared your photography and your inspirational stories with us, and our listeners and it truly meant the world to me.
+A huge thanks to the many guests on Shutter Time over the years.
+You had shared your photography and your inspirational stories with us, our listeners, and it truly meant the world to me.
 We also had some regular guests on the show, and after a while, it began to feel like a family affair of sorts.
-From those who pitched in at the last moment when I needed you the most in the summer of 2018 (I am talking to you, Antonio M. Rosario (host of the photography podcast, Street Shots)), to those who regularly answered the bat signal and more, we loved having y’all become a familiar presence on the show.
+From those who pitched in at the last moment when I needed you the most in the summer of 2018 (I am talking to you, Antonio M. Rosario, host of the photography podcast, Street Shots), to those who regularly answered the bat signal and more, we loved having y’all become a familiar presence on the show.

 Last of all, but certainly not the least, a special thanks to Mac … thank you for our OG podcast journey.
 You challenged me weekly, brought me loads of laughter, and even when we debated, sparred and locked horns, I always walked away happy we got to do what the show was created for: a great conversation between friends.
 I’m proud of you for 8.5 years and 288 episodes of Shutter Time (plus that one bonus episode long ago, ha)!
 You kept the show going because of your love for photography, podcasting, and the listeners.
 Well done, you.
 You have done the show and its original concept proud.